Is Vitamin D Connected to Heart Health?

 Vitamin D comes in two main forms, D-2 and D-3.
 And you can get it in three different forms: vitamin D rich foods, supplements, and sunlight.
 Of course, like any vitamin or mineral, there are multiple factors that play a part in just how much you need, such as age.

-Vitamin D May Improve Cardiac Function for Those with Heart Failure
+Vitamin D May Improve Cardiac Function

 Studies have shown that there’s a correlation between vitamin D deficiency and chronic heart failure.1According to the American College of Cardiology, those with heart failure who are deficient in vitamin D are at greater risk of dying from that condition.2 And those with extremely low levels of vitamin D are more susceptible to other chronic conditions.